FudaWiki/fudawiki-files/hanafuda/manufacturers/angel.md

 Despite being mainly focused as a playing card manufacturer and supplier of equipment for casinos, they still manufacture hanafuda and kabufuda to this day.

-# Brands
+# Current Brands
-- Genroku
-- Chidori
+- Genroku - Their high-end hanafuda brand.
+The front coating is very smooth.
+Does not come with a blank card.
+- Chidori - Their common hanafuda brand.
+The front coating is not as smooth as Genroku's.
+Does not come with a blank card.
-- Hanafuda with 2 Shirofuda
+- Hanafuda with 2 Shirofuda - Same as Chidori but with 2 blank cards included.

+# Character Hanafuda Brands
+- Disney Hanafuda
+- Hello Kitty Hanafuda

+# Discontinued Brands

 # Bibliography
 - Pollard, George.
 “Traditional Hanafuda Brands.”
 Ways To Play, games.porg.es/articles/cards/japan/hanafuda/traditional-manufacturers/.